cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 6. If creating a new policy:
     1. Click **Create**, then **Inbound**.
     2. After naming the policy, click **Next**.
-    3. Under **Domains**, enter all the tenant domains.
-All users under these domains will be added to the policy.
+    3. Add users, groups, and domains as needed.
+To make the policy apply to all users, under **Domains**, enter all the tenant domains.
     4. (Optional) Under **Exclude these users, groups, and domains**, add **Users** and **Groups** to be exempted from this policy.
     5. Click **Next**.
-    6. On the **Bulk email threshold & spam properties**, see [Recommended email and collaboration threat policy settings for cloud organizations](https://learn.microsoft.com/en-us/defender-office-365/recommended-settings-for-eop-and-office365) for configuration guidance.
+    6. On the **Bulk email threshold & spam properties** page, see [Recommended email and collaboration threat policy settings for cloud organizations](https://learn.microsoft.com/en-us/defender-office-365/recommended-settings-for-eop-and-office365) for configuration guidance.
 We recommend mirroring the values used for either the standard or strict preset policies.
     7. For each email classification (**Spam**, **High confidence spam**, **Phishing**, and **High confidence phishing**), select one of the following options:
         - **Move message to Junk Email folder**
         - **Redirect message to email address**